wp-plugins/community-events/readme.txt

 == Changelog ==

+= 1.2.2 =
+* Changed name of CSS classes for item coloring from even and odd to community-events-even and community-events-off to avoid conflicts with other themes and templates

 = 1.2.1 =
 * Fixed code for e-mail notification to display new venue names when user submitted